 I`d just recommend not overstaying with your tape-ins, I`ve seen people keep their tape-ins until the tape starts to grow with the natural strands, you really don`t want this.

-If it’s your first time getting hair extensions done, talk to your hairdresser about breakage, washing, styling, and using styling products because some hairdressers will not advise you if you don’t ask.
+If it’s your first time getting hair extensions done, talk to your hairdresser about hair breakage, washing, styling, and using hair styling products because some hairdressers will not advise you if you don’t ask.

 Do Extensions Damage Fine Hair?